 Unfortunately, the same can also be said about molting.
 So, it’s easy to mistake a molting hermit crab for a deceased one, leading to owners accidentally killing healthy crabs.

 Assume that a hermit crab is shedding its exoskeleton.
-It’ll lay immobile, waiting for its new skeleton to toughen up, which will provide the strength to move again.
+It’ll lay immobile, waiting for its new skeleton to toughen up, providing the strength to move again.
 Never touch a hermit crab in this state.

 Unless you’re certain a hermit crab is dead, don’t separate the body from the shell.
 You may be tempted to use tweezers to remove the dead crab.
-Why let a good shell go to waste when another crab could use it?
+Why waste a shell when another hermit crab could use it?
 Unfortunately, if the hermit crab isn’t dead, you’ve mutilated it.

 What Happens When a Hermit Crab Dies?